IRIS-Digital-Dosimeter/IRIS-Project/Report.md

 ## Baud Rate Changes

-Several rates tested; results for the M0 are located [here.](https://github.com/Drixitel/IRIS-Project/blob/sandbox_fileRevamp/analysis/tests/serial_output/M0_baud_analysis.ipynb) (analysis required)
+Testing `serial_log` against the following baud rates:
+1. 115,200
+2. 230,400
+3. 250,000
+4. 460,800
+5. 500,000

+$\mu$- controller software loc: `packages > serial_log`
+output files loc: `analysis > tests > serial_output > data > M0_baud`

+Each baud contains subdirectories labeled by parameters used.
+For example: `M0_baud > 115200 > 50_50_4 `
+Where `50_50_4` represent `interSample_interAverage_numSamples`.
+More info found in the README.md

+**Requires**: New analysis tests on output files

 ## Binary Files

 M0 Binary storage program was successfully created.

 > Issue: .bin caused issues when transferring from SD to computer.
 After reformating the issue disappeared.
 It reappeared when I started storing .txt files and again the unit needed to be reformatted.
-Conclusion: the binary data is now stored to .dat files and if I need to alternate between .dat or .txt a reformat needs to occur.
+> **Conclusion**: the binary data is now stored to .dat files and if I need to alternate between .dat or .txt a reformat needs to occur.

-Binary Analysis is outlined [here](https://github.com/Drixitel/IRIS-Project/blob/main/drawings/Binary.png).

 ### Byte sizes